realityinspector/flutterbye-one/README.md

 ## Features Implemented

 - **Database Schema**: PostgreSQL database with tables for users, leads, and call tracking
-- **Authentication System**: Complete user authentication with registration, login, and session management
+- **Authentication System**: Complete user authentication with registration, login, and JWT-based token management
 - **API Endpoints**: RESTful API endpoints for all CRM functionalities
 - **User Roles**: Admin and regular user roles with different permissions
 - **First-User Detection**: Special admin privileges for the first registered user